 Of all the important meals in a person’s life, it is their final one that Chef Jon LeFebvre has the honor of preparing.
-As the Executive Chef at Regional Hospice and Palliative Care’s in-patient Center for Comfort Care & Healing, Jon and his culinary team have given many people the gift of food as they approach their end of life.
+As the Executive Chef at Regional Hospice’s in-patient Center for Comfort Care & Healing, Jon and his culinary team have given many people the gift of food as they approach their end of life.

 As an accomplished chef who graduated from the Connecticut Culinary Institute, Jon has won statewide competitions for garde menger (the art of decorating foods), prepared meals for the King of Qatar, created meals for commercial airlines and helped establish a catering company that sourced 90% of their food locally.
 However, Jon asserts there is nothing quite like the experience of cooking for a hospice patient.
 “It’s a certain feeling that can’t be described, knowing that you’re literally cooking someone their last meal.
 To hear how comforting it was for them, there’s something very special about it.”